echolang/docs/stdlib/str-arr.md

 `str::parse_float` goes through C's `strtod` and requires the whole text to be consumed, which is the difference between it and calling `strtod` yourself.

-## Why this page is short

-Because `string` got there first.
-Concatenation, slicing, searching, `starts_with`, `char_count`, the mutators, all of it is on the type itself.
-What is left over here is the buffer nobody should touch, the conversions that need a namespace to live in, and the formatting surface interpolation is built on.

 ## The whole surface